'The optimum deal for the United Kingdom is surely to be in a European free trade area but not in a customs union' - Daniel Hannan, Daily Telegraph

 Economic crisis

 And as we contemplate our future membership of the EU, also just think what might happen to the UK if we leave the EU, and find ourselves alone in our own hour of need.
 Who will rescue us then?
 Maybe more pertinently; imagine that when the world recovers from economic crisis, as it will, and we’re outside of the EU, the planet’s largest economy.
-How will we feel if we abandoned what we thought was a sinking ship, only to look on with nostalgic eyes to see the ship bounce back, buoyed by the treasures of economic success, and realise we’re no longer on board, but out at sea.
+How will we feel if we abandoned what we thought was a sinking ship, only to look on with nostalgic eyes to see the ship bounce back, buoyed by the treasures of economic success, and realise we’re no longer on board, but out at sea?

-No comments:
+5 comments: